aptech/docs/docs/CR-maxvec.rst

 reset in the calling program.

-:func:`maxvec` is called by `Run-Time Library` functions and applications when determining how many rows can be read from a data set in one call to readr.
+:func:`maxvec` is called by `Run-Time Library` functions and applications when determining how many rows can be read from a dataset in one call to readr.

 Using a value that is too large can cause excessive disk thrashing.
 The